 However, scripture teaches both; therefore, we must receive what it says, whether we understand the issues or not.
-The answer is, of course, found at the cross where predestination and free will have kissed each other, to borrow a metaphor from Ps 85:10, and both are reconciled .
-Paul puts it thus: “God chose you from the beginning to be saved through sanctification by the Spirit and belief in the truth.
-To this he called you through our gospel, so that you may obtain the glory of our Lord Jesus Christ” (2 Thess 2:13-14).
+The answer is, of course, found at the cross where predestination and free will have kissed each other, to borrow a metaphor from Ps 85:10, and both are reconciled.
+Paul puts it thus: “God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth Whereunto he called you by our gospel, to the obtaining of the glory of our Lord Jesus Christ” (2 Thess 2:13-14).

 It is just so with the deity and the humanity of Jesus.
 Both these doctrines, Jesus’ true deity and his true humanity, are taught because they are both true; they, too, run throughout scripture as two parallel lines.
 But the Watch Tower has made the mistake of rejecting one of these doctrines at the expense of the other.
 Jehovah’s Witnesses can’t accept the deity of Jesus because the many passages of scripture which show him to be human get in their way; so they reject those passages which reveal his deity, and in so doing, bring condemnation upon themselves.
 In order to explain the many passages which speak of his deity, such as John 1:1, they have invented a new type of being, one which is more Gnostic than Christian, and have de-throned Jesus, robbing him of his majesty, glory, power, and authority, and making him into some kind of super being but less than God – he is, in their theology, “a god”, not Jehovah God.

 One only has to look at the first two chapters of the Epistle to the Hebrews to see these two doctrines, the deity of Jesus in chapter 1, and the humanity of Jesus in chapter 2, clearly expressed.
-For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “Let all God’s angels worship him…..But of the Son he says, ‘Your throne, O God, is for ever and ever” (Heb 1:6, 8).
+For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “And let all the angels of God worship him…..But unto the Son he saith, Thy throne, O God, is for ever and ever” (Heb 1:6, 8).
 This scripture shows that angels are created beings and have therefore not existed from eternity; at the same time it reveals that Jesus has always existed; he has always been God.

 Even if Jesus is the most exalted being ever to have been created, with power equal or almost equal with God’s power, he would still be a created being and therefore finite, having a beginning; he would not be God.
 If he is not God and not an angel, what is he?
 The NWT footnote says he is divine; but this divinity the Watch Tower allows is not full deity.
 It is a lesser “divinity” not equal with God, and therefore there is an infinite distance between Jesus and God; it is the very difference between finite or infinite, mortal or immortal, a creature of time or an eternal God, created or having neither beginning nor end.
 And therefore Christ’s death could never be effective as atonement for fallen humanity.
 No matter how sublime a being he is, he is still a creature, therefore his sinless life and death can only benefit himself.
 Nothing less than full deity could give his death infinite value and therefore be effective for others.

-Jesus’ pre-existence and eternal being is further referred to when the author of Hebrews describes the priesthood of the mysterious Melchisedec: “He is without father or mother or genealogy, and has neither beginning of days nor end of life, but resembling the Son of God he continues a priest for ever” (Heb 7:3).
+Jesus’ pre-existence and eternal being is further referred to when the author of Hebrews describes the priesthood of the mysterious Melchisedec: “Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually” (Heb 7:3).
 Commenting on this passage, Henry Morris says, “The only one of whom these statements could actually be true is God himself, appearing to Abraham in a theophany.
 God appeared to Abraham on other later occasions (Gen 17:1; 18:1), but on this occasion, Abraham needed special comfort and encouragement from God, almost overwhelmed by the hostile, ungodly world around him.
 Thus the Lord (actually God the Son) came to give Abraham His blessing (Gen 14:19), appearing as the King of Righteousness (Rev 19:11, 16), the King of Peace (Isa 9:6), and the Mediator between God and Man (1 Tim 2:5)….

 No mere earthly king was ever ‘made like unto the Son of God’, nor was there ever one who ‘abideth a priest continually’ (the same word as ‘forever’).
 It is difficult to see how these descriptions could be properly applied to anyone but the Lord Jesus Christ, who came to encourage Abraham in this unique pre-incarnate experience, assuming a human form ‘like unto’ that which He would assume forever when He became the incarnate Son of God.
 For the first time He founded and implemented forever the priestly order of Melchisedec” (Morris, 2017, p.
 1902-1903).

-And then, turning to Hebrews chapter 2 to consider the humanity of Jesus, we read, “For surely it is not with angels that he is concerned but the descendants of Abraham” (Heb 2:16).
+And then, turning to Hebrews chapter 2 to consider the humanity of Jesus, we read, “For verily he took not on him the nature of angels; but he took on him the seed of Abraham” (Heb 2:16).

 Thus the scripture reveals to us that Jesus is both true God and true Man.
 These two teachings run throughout scripture; both are true although they seem to run counter to each other.
 The difficulty involved in trying to understand that both can be true, and the implications arising from it, can be seen in the struggles the Church of the first few centuries endured.
 Arianism, as does the Watch Tower, robs Jesus of his deity and makes him a glorified created being.
 Nestorianism made Jesus to consist of “two separate Persons in the Incarnate Christ, the one Divine and the other human (as opposed to the orthodox teaching that in the Incarnate Christ was a single Person, at once God and man)” (Livingstone, 2006, p.
 405).
 Monophysitism says “that in the Incarnate Christ there is only one nature, not two” (Livingstone, 2006, p.
 393).
 There were various expressions of Monophysitism though they all had this teaching at their heart.
 These struggles racked the Church and caused much harm, Arianism in particular; it is regarded, along with Gnosticism, as the greatest ever threat to the Church.